Begin Again (Taylor Swift song): Critical reception

-"Begin Again" received widespread acclaim from music critics, many of whom praised Swift's songwriting.
+Upon its release, "Begin Again" received acclaim from critics, who complimented it as a showcase of Swift's mature songwriting.
 Perone found the lyrics "wide-ranging and free-ranging" and deemed the track an appropriate album closer for Red.
 Writing for Taste of Country, Billy Dukes gave the song a four star rating out of five, describing it as "a cleansing breath that hopefully foreshadows the true tone of her album".
 Grady Smith of Entertainment Weekly wrote the song is "a well-crafted love story" and noted Swift's talent "at taking a single moment in time and letting it unfold like a pop-up storybook."
 Matt Bjorke gave four out of five stars as well for Roughstock, complimenting that "The song is a vast improvement for Taylor.
 A ballad that's neither in-your-face or sounding like its from a twelve year old".

-The Boot noted that the story Swift painted was "sweet" and it's a "beautiful ballad".
+The storytelling of the song received praise; The Boot noted that it was "sweet" and a "beautiful ballad".
 MuchMusic lauded Swift, stating "while she is more than capable of releasing the carefree, jump-around-your-room-with-a-hairbrush break up songs like "We Are Never Ever Getting Back Together," she also has the pen of a poet and knows how to craft emotionally gut-wrenching songs that speak to her millions of fans."
 Billboard magazine ranked "Begin Again" at number six on their list of the best songs of 2012, praising Swift's artistic maturity.
 Rob Sheffield from Rolling Stone called the track "a deceptively simple ballad that sneaks up and steamrolls all over you".
+The song was nominated for Best Country Song at the 56th Annual Grammy Awards in 2014.